 - Store bottle on side at the bottom of fridge.
 3-4 hours before serving.

 *Under no circumstances ‘flash’ in a freezer or serve in pre-chilled glasses.
 Both diminish quality.*

 Looks simple, right?
 Remove foil & wire > de-cork.

 But, there IS a technique. (“Popping” is bad form unless you just won a championship and intend to spray or wear it.)
 Avoid ‘volcano syndrome’ by holding underneath bottle in your favored hand; tilting the bottle 45° until the cork hits your other palm.
 Grasp the cork firmly and gently rotate the bottle—not the cork—while slowly ‘twisting and pulling’ the bottle away from the cork.

 2 – GLASSWARE

 Not just for wine-snobs, bubbly glasses are designed ‘on-purpose’ to bring out its best.
-Size, shape and quality DO matter if you have the choice—DON’T if you don’t!
+Size, shape and quality do matter if you have the choice in Champagne glasses.

 Fine, thin glass or crystal retains delicate bubbles.

 Clear glass is best and allows you to see color, clarity, bubble size and “mousse” (foaminess).

 Slender, elongated shapes retain effervescence and prevent air from escaping too fast.